Direct TPE Measurement via $e^+p/e^-p$ Scattering at low $\varepsilon$ in Hall A: Proposed Measurement

 \section{Proposed Measurement}

 In this proposal, we advance a new definitive measurement of the TPE effect that would be possible with a positron source at CEBAF.
-By alternately scattering positron and electron beams from a liquid hydrogen target and detecting the scattered lepton in the spectrometers available in Hall A, the magnitude of the TPE contribution between $Q^2$ values of 2 and 6~GeV$^2$, and at low $\varepsilon$ could be significantly constrained.
+By alternately scattering positron and electron beams from a liquid hydrogen target and detecting the scattered lepton in the spectrometers available in Hall A, the magnitude of the TPE contribution between $Q^2$ values of 2 and 6~GeV$^2$, and at low $\varepsilon$, could be significantly constrained.
 With such a measurement, the question of whether or not TPE is at the heart of the ``proton form factor puzzle'' could be answered.

-Hall A would provide a quick ($<$2 weeks) measurement of the TPE effect.
-Utilizing the spectrometers available in the hall, we would be able to perform measurements at the kinematics in the region of interest, namely $\varepsilon < 0.2$.
-By using the new Super BigBite Spectrometer (SBS) along with the upgraded BigBite Spectrometer (BB), we would be able to extend the measurement to a previously inaccessible kinematic region, $\varepsilon < 0.2$.
+Hall A would provide a quick (two weeks) measurement of the TPE effect.
+By using the new Super BigBite Spectrometer (SBS) along with the upgraded BigBite Spectrometer (BB), and the existing High Resolution Spectrometer (HRS), we would be able to extend the measurement to a previously inaccessible kinematic region, $\varepsilon < 0.2$.
 The speed and precision of these measurements would be instrumental to addressing the ``form factor puzzle".

-In addition to a standard $ep$ Rosenbluth measurement, we would make use of a proton detection measurement.
-This approach is less sensitive to the difference between electron and positron beam runs.
-The $Q^2$ range is comparable to that of the standard Rosenbluth measurements, from 3 GeV$^2$ to 6 GeV$^2$, and the measurement extracts the TPE contribution to the $\varepsilon$ dependence of the cross section, rather than the cross section at a fixed value of $Q^2$ and $\varepsilon$.
-However, it does not require frequent changes between electron and positron beams that are typically necessary to minimize beam systematics in traditional lepton detection Rosenbluth measurements.
+In addition to an unpolarized cross-section measurement, we would make use of a proton detection measurement.
+This approach minimizes false detector asymmetries, as detected trajectories are the same for both beam polarities.
+Further, the value of $Q^2$ is determined by the proton momentum alone, independent of beam energy, lepton kinematics and proton angle, which reduces the experimental systematic uncertainties.
+The $Q^2$ range is comparable to that of the lepton detection measurements proposed here, from 3 GeV$^2$ to 6 GeV$^2$.

-A similar proton-only measurement technique was used by Jefferson Lab experiments E01-001 and E05-017 to provide a more precise Rosenbluth extraction of the ratio $G_E/G_M$ for comparison to precise polarization measurements~\cite{qattan}.
-The improved precision comes from the fact that $G_E/G_M$ is independent of systematic effects that yield an overall renormalization of the measurements at a fixed $Q^2$, combined with the fact that many of the experimental conditions are unchanged when detecting $e-p$ scattering at fixed $Q^2$ over a range of $\varepsilon$ values.
-The proton $Q^2$ is fixed, and so $Q^2$-dependent corrections drop out in the extraction of $G_E/G_M$.
-In addition, the cross section dependence on $\varepsilon$ is dramatically reduced when detecting the proton, while the sensitivity to knowledge of the beam energy, spectrometer momentum, and spectrometer angle is also reduced.
-Finally, the large, $\varepsilon$-dependent radiative corrections also have reduced $\varepsilon$ dependence for proton detection.
+The measurement kinematics are chosen to determine the $\varepsilon$ dependence of the TPE contribution for fixed beam energy rather than fixed $Q^2$, comparable to the VEPP-3 and OLYMPUS experiments.